ibalosh/sinhook/readme.md

 Sinatra web app should be online on your machine at following web address: `http://localhost:8888`.
 Now that the Sinatra web app is online, it is ready to be used.

-You can try it out by generating couple of webhook endpoints and send requests to them.
+You can try it out by generating couple of webhook endpoints.

 ## Endpoints

-Below, we will show you all the endpoints Sinhook app has to offer.
+Here's the list of endpoints and options Sinhook has to offer.
-By accessing these endpoints by application like CURL, you can manage your webhooks, and control behaviour for each of them.
+By accessing these endpoints with tools like CURL, you can manage your list of webhooks, and control behaviour for each one of them.

 ### POST /hook/generate